Sometimes movies incorporate our two favorite topics – food and travel. Chef is one of those movies.

-Stuck in a comfortable yet dead-end job as chef de cuisine at a successful restaurant where he has no true culinary control, Casper has a public melt-down that takes him and us on a literal and figurative journey across the country on, of all things, a food truck.
+Stuck in a comfortable yet unrewarding job as chef de cuisine at a successful restaurant where he has no true culinary control, Casper has a public meltdown that takes him and us on a literal and figurative journey across the country on, of all things, a food truck.

-In addition to starring in the movie, Jon Favreau is also the writer and director.
+In addition to starring in the movie, Favreau is also the writer and director.
 He really captures the essence of a maturing chef who is grasping for a return to his early success.

 We were skeptical about the movie before we saw the screening, but we were optimistic based on the cast.
 As it turns out, we really enjoyed the movie.
 In fact, it hit many of our buttons – food, travel, personal relationship and social media.

 If you’ve seen any commercials or trailers, then you already know that Chef involves food.
 A lot of it.
 Having been on both sides of many restaurants and a few food trucks, we were surprised by how much the movie gets right.

 We knew the movie would be about food.
 We were pleasantly surprised that the movie features one of our other passions – travel.
 Set in Los Angeles but with stops in Miami, New Orleans and Austin, the movie is inspiring us to plan our own road trip using the same route.
-Plus, we’re been craving beignets from cheap eats in New Orleans ever since we saw the movie.
+Plus, we’ve been craving beignets from cheap eats in New Orleans ever since we saw the movie.

 There have been movies about road trips going back to the days of black and white film.
 However, it’s unusual for one movie to combine food and travel with fully developed personal relationships.

 Even though we totally related to much of it, especially the early scenes involving Casper’s introduction to Twitter, we thought it went a bit too far.
-We were both reminded of the usage of the AOL tagline “You’ve Got Mail” in the movie of that same name.
+We were both reminded of the usage of the AOL tagline You’ve Got Mail in the movie of that same name.

-We definitely recommend the movie Chef.
+We recommend the movie Chef.
 It’s a well-rounded film about characters with whom we can relate.
 The food and travel scenes are an added bonus.
 It goes over the top with the tweeting Twitter birds, but it’s overall a solid film.